fafafariba/podland/docs/debug-log.md

 DAY 7:
 Spent the better part of a day trying to debug a carousel that only displayed properly upon an initial refresh.
 Didn't fix it so decided to use another react library.

+DAY 8:
+Trashed the carousel completely to accommodate button layover.
+Tried to use SQL to calculate popularity on the back end and took some time figuring out active record.